SwissTPH/tricc/README.md

 - note

 ### tricc type
-- romhbus: use an existing value/calcualte
+- rhombus: use an existing value/calcualte
 - loose_link: add a constraint: start_before the linked activity
 - hard_link: start the linked activity within the target activity
 - main_start: main start of the algo